-Delegations under this Part to positions means any incumbent of such a position, but only so long as the senior vice chair, vice chair/quality assurance or legal counsel holds the position.
+Delegations under Part E to positions means any incumbent of such a position, but only so long as the senior vice chair, vice chair/quality assurance or legal counsel holds the position.

-- 27. Under section 66 of the Freedom of Information and Protection of Privacy Act (FIPPA), I delegate the duty, power and function of the chair under the FIPPA to tribunal counsel. - 28.
+- 27. Under section 66 of the FIPPA, I delegate the duty, power and function of the chair under the FIPPA to tribunal counsel. - 28.
 I delegate to the vice chair/quality assurance, the same powers and duties as delegated in paragraph 27 to tribunal counsel, but limited to situations where tribunal counsel is absent, or has determined they are exposed to a possible or actual conflict of interest or appearance of bias with respect to the given case. - 29.
-I delegate to legal counsel, the same powers and duties as delegated in paragraph 28 to the vice chair/quality assurance, but limited to situations where the vice chair/quality assurance is absent, or has determined they are exposed to a possible or actual conflict of interest or appearance of bias with respect to the given case. - 30.
-Subject to paragraph 31 in this delegation, this delegation replaces those contained in Workers' Compensation Appeal Tribunal Decision No. 9 (February 1, 2007). - 31.
-Any delegated authority or assignment of matters prior to January 2, 2009 under a delegation of the chair continues so that the delegate may carry out and complete their duties and responsibilities and continue to exercise the powers contemplated in the delegation until completed.
+I delegate to legal counsel, the same powers and duties as delegated in paragraph 28 to the vice chair/quality assurance, but limited to situations where the vice chair/quality assurance is absent, or has determined they are exposed to a possible or actual conflict of interest or appearance of bias with respect to the given case.